Bucareli Treaty: Consequences

-Cancelation
+Cancellation

 When Plutarco Elías Calles took office on December 1, 1924, one of the main points of contention between the United States and Mexico remained oil.
 Calles initially had a meeting with American Ambassador Dwight Morrow and verbally agreed to comply with the Special Conventions.
-After that, Calles quickly rejected the Bucareli Treaty and began drafting a new oil law that strictly fulfilled the Article 27 of the Mexican Constitution.
-The US government's reaction was immediate.
-The US ambassador in México, James Rockwell Sheffield called Calles a "communist," and the US secretary of state, Frank Billings Kellogg, issued a threat against Mexico on June 12, 1925.
+After that, Calles quickly rejected the Bucareli Treaty and began drafting a new oil law that strictly fulfilled Article 27 of the Mexican Constitution.
+The U.S. government's reaction was immediate.
+The U.S. ambassador to Mexico, James Rockwell Sheffield called Calles a "communist," and the U.S. secretary of state, Frank Billings Kellogg, issued a threat against Mexico on June 12, 1925.

-US public opinion turned against Mexico after the first embassy of the Soviet Union in the world had opened in México.
-Also, the Soviet ambassador said that no country in the world had more similarities to the Soviet Union and México.
-Then, members of the US government considered to Mexico was the second Bolshevik country on earth and began to call it "Soviet Mexico."
+U.S. public opinion turned against Mexico after the first embassy of the Soviet Union in the world had opened in Mexico.
+Also, the Soviet ambassador said that no country in the world had more similarities to the Soviet Union than Mexico.
+Afterwards, members of the U.S. government considered Mexico to be the world's second Bolshevik country and began to call it "Soviet Mexico."

-The debate on the new oil law was in 1925, with US interests opposed to any initiative.
-On 1926, the new law was enacted.
-In January 1927, the Calles government canceled permits to oil companies that did not meet the law.
+The debate on the new oil law was in 1925, with U.S. interests opposed to any initiative.
+In 1926, the new law was enacted.
+In January 1927, the Calles government cancelled permits to oil companies that did not meet the law.
 Mexico managed to avoid war by a series of diplomatic maneuvers.
-Soon, a direct telephone hotline was established between Calles and US President Calvin Coolidge.
+Soon, a direct telephone hotline was established between Calles and U.S. President Calvin Coolidge.
 Also, Sheffield was replaced by Dwight Morrow.
 On March 18, 1938, after a series of contempt for foreign oil companies, Mexican President Lázaro Cárdenas del Río decreed the Mexican oil expropriation, creating PEMEX.